enicanor/My-Portfolio/README.md

 ---

 ## Stay tuned — I’m actively building.
-Open to meaningful conversations in cybersecurity leadership, IT development, and strategic --
+Open to meaningful conversations in cybersecurity leadership, IT development, and strategic & tactical cyber